Singular Port-Hamiltonian Systems Beyond Passivity: Managing the Singularity

-The dissipation rate~$d_\text{sat}$ is continuous across the boundary of~$\mathcal{M}$ (denoted by $\partial \mathcal{M}$).
-The system~\eqref{eq:sys_sat} has a milder discontinuity when crossing the ellipsoid~$\mathcal{S}$ but still retains the passivity property of~\eqref{eq:sys_nom}.
-However, the jump across~$\mathcal{S}$ may be a cause for chattering effects in practice, as known from sliding-mode control~\cite{khalil_nonlinear_2002}.
-We will next make another approximation where the jump is removed altogether.
+The system~\eqref{eq:sys_sat} has a milder discontinuity compared to~\eqref{eq:SpH}, but still satisfies a passivity-inequality outside~$\mathcal{S}$ \emph{and} admits a sliding-mode solution on~$\mathcal{S}$ in closed loop, following similar arguments as in~Proposition~\ref{prop:impact_time}.
+In summary, the saturated system retains essential properties of~\eqref{eq:SpH}, but the convergence to~$\mathcal{S}$ is slower due to the saturation.
+The jump across~$\mathcal{S}$ may still be a cause for chattering effects in practice, and next we remove the jump altogether.